godwinpinto/hello-merchant/README.md

 1. Signup and Login with hello.merchant@coauth.dev on the admin portal
 2. Under channels you can Enter XRPL Account Number: rDKH6NniQpqoAJNBh4bTf7y9rXigwkyZHa and save
 3. For testing you need to download XUMM wallet OR use my custom site https://ripplepay.coauth.dev/ to transfer 2 XRP amount to the account number mentioned in point 2
-3.1.
+  - 3.1.
 If using XUMM Wallet or your custom account number then you need to create top up money on the account / wallet address in Testnet.
 Use this link to generate custom wallet https://xrpl.org/xrp-testnet-faucet.html
 4. Login to web-box url and play sound once and now make a transaction from point 3 to get announcement

+##Future Modules:
+This repository is a work in progress initiated at the Pangea hackathon.
+However, new development will continue and future aims to support below integrations
+1. SquareUp
+2. Paytm
+3. Google Pay
+4. Stripe
+5. Coinbase
+6. Paypal
+7. Phonepe

+### Notes:
+While I understand the setup is a bit more complicated.
+Going forward the plan is to create a one click deploy (with Terraform) on a cloud stack without having the husle to install all this manually